-OR2311-2312 Organ Improvisation 2 hrs weekly/1 credits per semester
+OR2311-2312 Organ Improvisation

 A comprehensive review of 16th-century counterpoint.
-Students learn to improvise in three voices, first through fifth species on a given cantus firmus and continuing to canons in three voices, the passagio style, the French classic and a survey of the easier chorale preludes and twopart inventions of Bach.
+Students learn to improvise in three voices, first through fifth species on a given cantus firmus and continuing to canons in three voices, the passagio style, the French classic and a survey of the easier chorale preludes and two-part inventions of Bach.
+Course sequence offered alternating years.